ppablo78/up-jsprit/README.md

 ## Usage

+The [up-jsprit](https://pypi.org/project/up-jsprit/) library has been created as a python package available on the PiPy repository.
+The package is composed by following files:
+-	[up-jsprit.py](https://github.com/ppablo78/up-jsprit/blob/main/up-jsprit/up-jsprit.py): this file defines the main content of the library and extends the “solve” function of the Unified Planning Library to interface the planning engine of the Jsprit toolkit.
+The class includes also functionalities to parse VRP problems defined using unified-planning-library formalism and ingest them to the Jsprit planning engine
+-	[utils.py](https://github.com/ppablo78/up-jsprit/blob/main/up-jsprit/utils.py): this file defines additional functionalities needed to interface the GraphHopper routing services through API.
+These functionalities are needed when the VRP is defined using geocoordinates (latitude and longitude) and the solution is based on real values of distance and travel time between location.
+For using these functionalities, the User must provide its own API_KEY (https://www.graphhopper.com/)

-The package is available in the [PiPy repository](https://pypi.org/project/up-jsprit/) and distributed with two examples that shows in details the steps of the processing going through the following main steps:
+The package is distributed with two examples (Jupyter and Google Colab notebook) that detail the steps of the processing going through the following main steps:
 - Definition of a Vehicle Routing Problem using the unified-planning-library
 - Parsing of the Problem to extract features to be translated in the JSprit library formalism
 - Call the ip-jsprit Solution Planner for solve the VRP